Chandrachur Singh: Early life and career

+Singh is the son of Baldev Singh, a former MLA from Khair, a town in Aligarh, Uttar Pradesh, and Krishna Kumari Devi from the royal family of the princely state of Patna in current-day Odisha.

 Singh attended the all-boys boarding school The Doon School in Dehradun, and then went to St. Stephen's College, University of Delhi.
+Later, he prepared the UPSC entrance examination aiming to be an IAS officer.
 In the early 1990s, Singh, a trained classical singer, taught music at Vasant Valley School and history at his alma mater, The Doon School.

+Career

+Beginnings and early success (mid-to-late 1990s)

 Singh made his acting debut in 1996 in Tere Mere Sapne which was produced under Amitabh Bachchan Corporation Limited.
 Later that year he starred alongside Tabu in Maachis for which he won the Filmfare Award for Best Male Debut.
 He appeared in several films as a leading actor which failed to do well, but he had success with his lead roles in the multi-starers Daag: The Fire (1999) opposite Sanjay Dutt, Kya Kehna (2000) opposite Preity Zinta and Josh (2000) opposite Aishwarya Rai and Shah Rukh Khan, for which he won many popular votes.
 He was nominated for Filmfare Awards on two occasions, in different categories.

+Decline (early-to-mid 2000s)

 After initial successes, his career went into a low, because of multiple dislocations of his shoulder joint, which he suffered while water skiing in Goa.
 Because of the pain on his shoulder, he couldn't work out or stay fit which caused him to gain weight and lose roles.
 His last few releases included Aamdani Atthani Kharcha Rupaiyaa (2001), Bharat Bhagya Vidhata (2002) and the delayed release Sarhad Paar which was shot in 2002 and released in 2006.
 All three films flopped at the box office.